All of davekasten's Comments + Replies

 The page does not seem to o be directed at what's politically advantageous.
 The Trump administration who fights DEI is not looking favorably at the mission to prevent AI from reinforcing stereotypes even if those stereotypes are true.
 "Fighting election misinformation" is similarly a keyword that likely invite skepticism from the Trump administration.
 They just shut down USAID and their investment in "combating misinformation" is one of the reasons for that.
 It seems time more likely that they hired a bunch of woke and deep state people into their safety team and this reflects the priorities of those people.

-I’m surprised they list bias and disinformation, as I doubt those concerns will be popular with the new administration.
-(Maybe this is a galaxy brained attempt to make AI safety seem left-coded, but I doubt it.
-Seems more likely that x-risk focused people left the company while traditional AI ethics people stuck around and rewrote the website.)
+I’m surprised they list bias and disinformation.
+Maybe this is a galaxy brained attempt to discredit AI safety by making it appear left-coded, but I doubt it.
+Seems more likely that x-risk focused people left the company while traditional AI ethics people stuck around and rewrote the website.

 I am (sincerely!) glad that this is obvious to other people too and that they are talking about it already!